gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The bot lay where it had fallen.
 Gumption hesitated for a moment.
 "Thanks for saving me," he muttered.
-He lifted the rock over his head---
+He lifted the rock over his head—

----and yelped with surprise as the bot sat up and said, "You're welcome."
+—and yelped with surprise as the bot sat up and said, "You're welcome."
 The lenses on the front of its head rotated a quarter turn and then back as if it was blinking.